coinfloor/API/WEB-API-README.md

 A simple to use API wrapper that allows users to access the Websocket API via HTTP

-Coinfloor's web API allows users to make full use of the Coinfloor platform and [existing API][WebSocket API] in a standard HTTP request/response fashion, using a user ID, API key, and password for authentication.
+Coinfloor's web API allows users to make full use of the Coinfloor platform and [WebSocket API] in a standard HTTP request/response fashion, using a user ID, API key, and password for authentication.

 ---
 # Security